 Create a link roundup.

 When you notice several interesting opinions on a topic, you can pull them together into a single post of the best ideas.
-(Don’t forget to share your thoughts around the topics too)
+(Don’t forget to share your thoughts around the topics too — your personal touch on the topic(s) go a long way).

 Answer the questions everyone is asking.

-An FAQ post shows you’re responsive and saves customers time when they have a go-to area on your website or even a document/file created on social media.
+An FAQ post shows you’re responsive and, this saves customers time when they have a go-to area on your website or even a document/file created on social media.

 Ask your own question.